danielbeach/data-engineering-practice/Exercises/Exercise-5/README.md

 #### Problems Statement
 There is a folder called `data` in this current directory, `Exercises/Exercise-5`.
 There are also 3 `csv` files located in that folder.

-Open each one and examine it, the first task is to create a `sql` script with the `DDL` to hold a `CREATE` statement to hold the data in each file.
+Open each one and examine it, the first task is to create a `sql` script with the `DDL` to hold a `CREATE` statement for each data file.
 Remember to think about data types.
 Also, this `CREATE` statements should include indexes for each table, as well as primary and foreign keys.

 After you have finshed this `sql` scripts, we must connect to `Postgres` using the `Python` package called `psycopg2`.
 Once connected we will run our `sql` scripts against the database.

+Note: The default `main.py` script already has the Python connection configured to connect to the `Postgres` instance that is automatically spun up by `Docker` when you ran the `docker-compose up run` command (inside `Exercises/Exercise-5` directory).

 Finally, we will use `psycopg2` to insert the data in each `csv` file into the table you created.